sysunite/sysunite-nifi/README.md

 ## XmlSplit
 This processor uses Jcabi-parser to read an XML-file and depending of value the dynamic attributes defined by the user, there are a few options.
 1. If the value of the dynamic attribute has an intention to find an attribute of an xml-node, i.e. '/Node/@id' then that result of that match, will be saved as value of a flowfile attribute, which is put on the original flowfile.
+The attribute can later be retrieved by the dynamic property name.
 Original flowfile contents will not change.
 2. If the value of the dynamic attribute has an intention to find a node (or child node), i.e. '/Node/childNode', then that node is extracted and the original flowfile contents will be replaced for this result.
 In both cases, the result will be send to a relation that equals the dynamic property name it belongs too.